doing-science-to-stuff/ndt/README.md

 ```

 Next, open `custom.c` (or whatever you called it) in a text editor or IDE.
-There are two functions defined in this file.
+There are three functions defined in this file.

+---

 The first function `scene_frames` is optional and returns the number of frames
 to be rendered, if the scene describes multiple frames, (e.g., an animation).